Skip to content

 Location: Victoria Street Corner Federal Streets, Auckland Central, Auckland

-How to reach: You can fly to Auckland from Wellington and then head to the city center.
+How to reach: You can fly to Auckland from Wellington and then head to the city centre.
 Look right there; you can see this epic tower for about $240.
-And for the cheapest alternative, you can get the train from the capital to Paraparaumu Station, then take the bus to Kapiti Road opposite Cedar Drive.
-From where you will fly to Auckland.
+For the cheapest alternative, you can get the train from the capital to Paraparaumu Station, then take the bus to Kapiti Road opposite Cedar Drive, from where you will fly to Auckland.
 This whole journey will be for around $50.

 Price: $32 for an entry fee.

 Made of high-quality reinforced concrete, Sky Tower always reflects the modernization side of New Zealand.
-Setting a new standard of spending your vacation here, you will spend unforgettable tours with tourist attractions, great activities, and luxurious accommodation hubs to spend a pleasant time there.
+Setting a new standard of spending your vacation here, you will spend unforgettable tours with tourist attractions, great activities, and luxurious accommodation hubs for a pleasant time there.

 Landmark of New Zealand, Sky Tower